aurora-fw-archive/docs/tutorials/Image_Module.md

 @section prerequesites-image Prerequisites

-This tutorial will use the two following Aurora modules:
+This tutorial will use the three following Aurora modules:

 - aurorafw-core
 - aurorafw-image